Skip to main content

 Most adults benefit from 15 to 30 mg of zinc per day from a chelated supplement like bisglycinate or picolinate.
 During acute illness, doses can briefly rise to 30 to 50 mg from lozenges for up to 7 days.
 Long-term doses above 40 mg per day need physician oversight to avoid copper depletion.

-Yes, you can take zinc every day, but at a steady dose of 15 to 30 mg with food.
+Yes, you can take zinc every day at a steady dose of 15 to 30 mg with food.
 Higher acute doses should be limited to short courses.
 Pair long-term use with copper to prevent imbalance.

 The best time of day to take zinc is with your largest meal, usually dinner.
 This prevents nausea and improves absorption.
 Avoid taking zinc on an empty stomach or right next to your morning coffee.